remm9/crypt_pac/README.md

 Crypt Pack is a game inspired by Crypt Rider and Pacman.
 The objective of the game is to collect as many resources as possible by mooving around a maze and avoiding mummies and grabbing a key to progress to next level.

 ## Instructions
 Use arrow keys to move around the game board, M for muting / unmuting background music and R to restart the game.
+Don't let the mummy get too close to you.
+It leaps for the final attack.
 The best screen width for playing the game is above 1100px.

 ## Technology employed
   - JavaScript for game logic